xdeama/personal-site-hugo/hugo/content/en/consulting/projects.md

 ## Website for the Sale of Holiday Properties
-### **October 2018 — July 2021** | Head of IT at Habona Invest
+### **October 2018 — July 2021** | Head of IT
+*Habona Invest GmbH, Frankfurt am Main, Germany*

-Development of a website for the sale of holiday properties using Contao CMS.
+Development of a website for the sale of holiday properties, including automated contract document creation and an interactive map of the area.

 ### **Project Highlights**
 - Implementation with PHP, TypeScript, CSS, and Contao CMS